tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 Tidepool may disclose anonymous or statistical information about the use of the Tidepool Apps at any time without restriction.

 **4.4 How long does Tidepool keep my information?**
-Tidepool will retain your account and related information on your behalf as long as needed to support your use of the Tidepool Apps, for necessary back-up purposes  and comply as necessary with our legal obligations, resolve disputes, establish legal defenses, conduct audits, pursue legitimate business purposes, enforce our agreements and comply with applicable laws.
+Tidepool will retain your account and related information on your behalf as long as needed to support your use of the Tidepool Apps, for necessary backup purposes  and comply as necessary with our legal obligations, resolve disputes, establish legal defenses, conduct audits, pursue legitimate business purposes, enforce our agreements and comply with applicable laws.
 We may delete your account due to inactivity, but we will notify you by email prior to doing so and give you a reasonable opportunity to either transfer your information or begin active use of your account again.

 **4.5 How does Tidepool secure my information?**
 To help protect the privacy of personal information and data you transmit using Tidepool Apps, we use technology designed to encrypt your personal information and data before it is sent to us over the internet.
 In addition, we take reasonable physical, administrative, and technical steps to protect the personal information and data that you provide us against unauthorized access.
 However, the software, hardware and networks that support the Tidepool Apps may, from time to time, require maintenance or experience problems or breaches of security beyond our control.